Best Washer and Dryers

 - Steam washing: Some newer washing machines offer steam cleaning settings that can help penetrate tough stains while being gentle on fabrics.

-- Quick wash: A quick wash feature is great feature for when a user wants to save time on their wash cycles.
+- Quick wash: A quick wash feature is great washer feature for when you want to save time on your wash cycles.
 This feature often saves energy as well.

 - Automatic dispensing: Washers with automatic dispensers can be filled up for many cycles and then automatically dispense an exact amount of detergent for a more efficient use of detergent.
 It can also ensure you have the right amount of detergent to get out stains and leave clothing clean afterward.

 While all dryers usually have no problem drying clothes, there are some instances where a dryer can over-dry clothing.
 Consumers want a dryer that can leave their clothes in excellent condition after a drying cycle, keep in enough moisture to ensure the clothes aren't damaged, and have different drying settings for extra speed or handling different fabrics.